Old Phil, veteran barber

-But Old Phil has chronologically been run down as follows, which shows his age as above stated: He was born March 1, 1811, on the farm of John Bouden, in Chatham County, North Carolina.
-He was a free born colored man of mixed parentage, his mother being a white woman, of Scotch nationality, named Charity Phillips, and his father was a colored man named Moses Harper, who died when at the age of fifty years.
-He was a free born negro.
+But Old Phil has chronologically been run down as follows, which shows his age as above stated: He was born March 1, 1811, on the farm of John Bouden in Chatham County, N.C.
+He was a free born colored man of mixed parentage, his mother being a white woman of Scotch nationality, named Charity Phillips, and his father was a colored man named Moses Harper, who died when at the age of 50 years.
+He was a free Negro.
 The mother died when Oliver was born.
 The father and mother never were married.
-John Bouden, at whose home Oliver Phillips was born, had lived with the Harper woman for twenty years prior to his birth, and he was a white man, or rather, a Portuguese.
-The child Oliver, remained with Bouden until twelve years old, when he entered the service of a farmer and horseman named Aaron Lindsey, who raised racing horses in Morgan county, Indiana, and the boy drove team for him.
-He remained with Lindsley for fourteen years, naturally drifting into training and riding race horses.
-After seven years in Indiana, Lindsley and the boy went to New Orleans with race horses, and remained two years, thence to Louisville, Ky., Cincinnati, Covington, Ky., Springfield, Ohio, and Pittsburgh, Pa.
-Phillips then accompanied Lindsley to Wisconsin, locating some thirty miles west of Sparta, remaining there three months, then going to Oshkosh, where they remained sixteen months, and during this period young Phillips did some work around barber shops and at waiting on table.
-After fourteen years with Lindsley young Phillips left him, and was the owner of three race horses, with which he again went south.
+John Bouden, at whose home Oliver Phillips was born, had lived with the Harper woman for 20 years prior to [Oliver’s] birth, and he was a white man, or rather, a Portuguese The child Oliver remained with Bouden until 12 years old, when he entered the service of a farmer and horseman named Aaron Lindsley, who raised racing horses in Morgan County, Ind., and the boy drove team for him.
+He remained two years, thence to Louisville, Ky., Cincinnati, Covington, Ky., Springfield, Ohio and Pittsburgh, Pa.
+Phillips then accompanied Lindsley to Wisconsin, locating some 30 miles west of Sparta, remaining there three months, then going to Oshkosh, where they remained 16 months, and during this period young Phillips did some work around barbershops and at waiting on tables.
+After 14 years with Lindlsey young Phillips left him, and was the owner of three racehorses, with which he again went south.

-In 1845 during the war with Mexico Phillips, then at New Orleans, got in connection with the army, and for a year and a half was chief cook for General Zach Taylor, and was with him in Mexico.
-After the war he returned north, and was for several years conducting barber shops in Richmond, Washington and other cities.
+In 1845 during the war with Mexico Phillips, then at New Orleans, got in connection with the army and for a year-and-a-half was chief cook for Gen. Zack Taylor, and was with him in Mexico.
+After the war he returned north and was for several years conducting barbershops in Richmond, Washington and other cities.
 It was during this period that it was his boast that he had the honor of shaving and waiting on the table for John C. Calhoun, Daniel Webster and other notable men.
-Soon after this time Phillips returned to Wisconsin, locating at Fond du Lac, and then he had a wandering period as a barber, going to Buffalo, where he remained three years, then to Cincinnati, Wheeling, and back to Buffalo, where he remained during the period of the Civil War from 1861 to 1865.
-He then went to Oshkosh, Wis., and was there married to Clorian Doader in the summer of 1865, conducting a barber shop for four years, when he removed to Green Bay, stayed four years, thence to St. Paul, was there three years, then at Winona for two years, when he located in Marshall in 1878, where he has since remained.
+Soon after this time Phillips returned to Wisconsin, locating at Fond du Lac, and then he had a wandering period as a barber going from Buffalo, where he remained three years, then to Cincinnati, Wheeling and back to Buffalo, where he remained during the period of the Civil War from 1861 to 1865.
+He then went to Oshkosh, Wis., and was there married to Clorian Doader in the summer of 1865, conducting a barbershop for four years, when he removed to Green Bay, stayed four years, then to St. Paul, was there three years, then at Winona for two years, when he located in Marshall in 1878, where he has since remained.
 His first wife having died several years previous, he was again married in Marshall, in the spring of 1881 to a woman with whom he lived four years and was then divorced.